Gary15/Document/Issues_on_Github.md

 ####3.
 [Can not get the "centos.ks" file](https://github.com/RackHD/RackHD/issues/68 "https://github.com/RackHD/RackHD/issues/68")
 - Issue description

-	After fix the discovery OS hang on, the discovery tasks can be done and the IPMI-OBM-Service can be worked.
+	After fixed the discovery OS hang on, the discovery tasks can be done and the IPMI-OBM-Service can be worked.
 Also installing coreOS would be right.

-	Then trying to deliver a task to install CentOS.The vmlinuz and initrd of CentOS can be transfer successfully.But the automatic scipt ".ks" file can not be transfered, occurs HTTP GET 500 error.[error picture](https://photos.google.com/share/AF1QipO5GBWTvqcPrMLcEXbspenOxShAZLSKFksXrGiA25etHxcfowUAV12A2jyApbVwpw/photo/AF1QipN_XkFAnufLfadUj-BB114fsFgD-e5K7hXuc28C?key=X25UbFR6bVRvUVhhMEJQM0w0SUdMQXRIMmJBaVNn).
+	Then trying to deliver a task to install CentOS.The vmlinuz and initrd of CentOS can be transfered successfully.But the automatic scipt ".ks" file can not be transfered, occurs HTTP GET 500 error.[error picture](https://photos.google.com/share/AF1QipO5GBWTvqcPrMLcEXbspenOxShAZLSKFksXrGiA25etHxcfowUAV12A2jyApbVwpw/photo/AF1QipN_XkFAnufLfadUj-BB114fsFgD-e5K7hXuc28C?key=X25UbFR6bVRvUVhhMEJQM0w0SUdMQXRIMmJBaVNn).
 So the client go to Dracut Emergency Shell.
 [Shell Picture](https://photos.google.com/share/AF1QipO5GBWTvqcPrMLcEXbspenOxShAZLSKFksXrGiA25etHxcfowUAV12A2jyApbVwpw/photo/AF1QipNYGqkxFwIYrXMy78L95EUutmmJO8vNKjJmmQPy?key=X25UbFR6bVRvUVhhMEJQM0w0SUdMQXRIMmJBaVNn)
 - Root Cause

 	The on-taskgraph service and on-http service don't match, The RackHD developer has changed the name of "driveId" in kickstart file to "installDisk".
 So there encountered the "centos-ks" rendering error.